Noah-Huppert/squad-up/README.md

 Squad Up's technical architecture is pretty simple:

 - Postgres database stores information
-- Golang server provides API and servers static web page
+- Golang server provides API and serves static web page
 - Static web page consumes API to access information

 Squad Up's directory architecture is a bit more confusing:

 - `/bower_components`
-    - Frontend assets managed by [Bower](https://bower.io/)
+    - Frontend assets managed by [Bower](https://bower.io/).
-    - Served under the `/lib` path by server
+    - Served under the `/lib` path by server.
-- `/client` - Frontend resources
+- `/client` - Frontend resources.
     - `/components`
-        - Web components
+        - Web components source.
-        - Server under the `/components` path by server
+        - Served under the `/components` path by server.
     - `/css`
-        - CSS resources
+        - CSS resources.
-        - Served under the `/css` path by server
+        - Served under the `/css` path by server.
     - `/js`
-        - JavaScript resources
+        - JavaScript resources.
-        - Served under the `/js` path by server
+        - Served under the `/js` path by server.
     - `/views`
-        - Client side views
+        - Client side views.
-    - `manifest.json` - Web App manifest
+    - `manifest.json` - Web App manifest.
-- `/server` - Server source
+- `/server` - Server source.
-    - `/handlers` - HTTP route handlers
+    - `/handlers` - HTTP route handlers.
-    - `/models` - "Models" / Any sort of data structure
+    - `/models` - "Models" / Any sort of data structure.
-        - `/db` - Models for Database
+        - `/db` - Models for Database.
-        - `/utils` - Helper utilities
+        - `/utils` - Helper utilities.
-    - `main.go` - Server entry point
+    - `main.go` - Server entry point.
 - `/vendor`
-    - Server libraries managed by [Glide](https://glide.sh/)
+    - Server libraries managed by [Glide](https://glide.sh/).

 ## Setup
-- 1. Create Database Docker container
+- 1. Create Database Docker container.
-    - If you have already completed this step once on your computer you shouldn't have to run it again.
+    - If you have already completed this step once on your computer you shouldn't have to do it again.
     - Run `make db-create`.
         - This command creates a Docker container running Postgres as our database.
-        - If the Docker container has already been created you will get an error about the `The name "/squad-up-postgres"` already being taken.
+        - If the Docker container has already been created (aka., you already did this step) you will get an error about the `The name "/squad-up-postgres"` already being taken.
 - 2. Install client side libraries with Bower.
     - You only have to run this command if the libraries listed in `bower.json` change or on first time setup.